-- stop the daily birth of unwanted puppies and kittens.
+- reduce the birth of unwanted puppies and kittens

-- offer high quality surgeries and post-surgical care.
+- Provide high quality surgeries and post-surgical care

 Pet Food Pantry